mikehuntemann/9x16/02-network-attached-media/02-filesharing-approaches.md

 ## File-sharing Approaches, Music Distribution, Content Management

 But before we are going into the specifics of mobile image production, I first want to make the case for the "natural states" of technological developments, the markets and the legal system.
-This can be seen as a small case-study of "frameless media" (in this case the MP3, as compressed music file) which can help us to identify general patterns of "musical data" distribution without the influences of "visual interoperability" within interfaces.
+This can be seen as a case-study of "frameless media" (in this case the MP3, as compressed music file) which can help us to identify general patterns of "musical data" distribution without the influences of "visual interoperability" within interfaces.
 IMHO, this patterns becomes even more clear due to the relatively small file sizes, costs and the general interest in music, as well as the speed in which the music industry got disrupted by these internet technologies.

 This will lead to an explanation why we inevitably had to experience this extreme form of verticality.
 I now want to sketch out the underlying mechanics and limitations of the three waves of infrastructural shifts that power, manage and control instances of the internet and what trade-offs where made by the users and where digital files are stores and managed over time.

-### Wave One: P2P File-sharing
+### Wave One: P2P File-Sharing

-As part of and a parallel development of the early web 2.0, peer-to-peer protocols enabled participants of a network to exchange files without having a dedicated server but only the personal computer which acts as server and client at the same time.
+As a part and parallel development of the early web 2.0, peer-to-peer protocols enabled participants of a network to exchange files without having a dedicated server but only the personal computer which acts as server and client at the same time.
 P2P became popular especially for music sharing with the emergence of Napster, the first generation of these exchange services.
 Parts of the infrastructure still included centralized indexing servers or directories of available files, which can be seen in hindsight as "single point of failure" for these networks because of the legal frameworks they are operating in locally as a company.

 #### Protocols and applications (1999 – 2005)